Other species of fish always overshadow catfish mainly because of the myths surrounding it.

 The truth is, yes, catfish is pretty much safe to eat; in fact, it is healthier than a lot of other fish that are hailed as healthy fish.

-Here are a few Catfish health benefits to make you realise it’s worth:
+Here are a few Catfish health benefits to make you realize it’s worth:

 – They are a rich source of Vitamin D and Vitamin B12.

 – They are a good source of Omega 3 fatty acids.

 These are just a few benefits to name, to find out more, check here.

 Myths About Catfish!